We would like to see pupils as close to 100% as possible but understand that at times, we all get sick. We strive to-

 As the parent/carer you can help us by:

-- Ringing on the first morning of all absences (by 9.30am) or using the option on ParentMail with the reason and saying when the child will be returning to school.
+- Ringing on the first morning of all absences (by 9.30am) or sending an email with the reason and saying when the child will be returning to school.

-- Arranging non-urgent dental and doctor’s appointments out of school hours or during school breaks.
+- Arranging non-urgent dental and doctor’s appointments outside of school hours or during school breaks.

 - Keeping us updated by telephone, email or letter if your child has an extended period of absence due to illness.

-- Follow up unexplained absences by a phone call on the first day of unexplained absence.
+- Follow up on unexplained absences by a phone call on the first day of unexplained absence.

 - Acknowledge and reward exemplary attendance.
 100% attendance certificates are handed out each term and the class with the highest attendance is recognised each week.